nicholas-tobias-00/attention_unet_for_oil_spill/README_SUSTAINABILITY_ANALYSIS.md

 # Sustainability Analysis: Adaptation of Attention U-Net for Satellite-Based Ocean Oil Spill Detection

-This document provides a comprehensive sustainability analysis covering the replication of baseline AI methodology, identification of contextually relevant challenges, dataset curation, model adaptation, and performance evaluation.
+This document provides a short report on the technical and sustainability aspects of adapting the Attention U-Net architecture for the detection of oil spills in satellite SAR imagery.
+It covers the replication of the baseline AI methodology, the contextual relevance of the marine oil spill detection challenge, scalability and sustainability considerations, dataset curation, model architecture adaptations, and evaluation results.

 ---